 Art History at IU

 The Department of Art History is dedicated to exploring and demonstrating the significance and meaning of art, visual experience, and their histories globally to the University and its communities through exemplary research and teaching.
+The Department has been awarding Ph.D. degrees in art history since 1965.
 Our work investigates how art and visual culture engage the social world and give life to the world of human imagination in its many facets.
+The Department collaborates with the Indiana University Art Museum, Fine Arts Library, the School of Art + Design, and many other humanities departments and programs in the College of Arts and Sciences.

 Professor Michelle Facos has published Symbolist Roots of Modern Art, a volume edited with Thor J. Mednick (IU Art History PhD, 2009) and including a contribution by Department of Art History graduate student Katie Larson.
 More Info »